wagtail-examples/wsk-deploy-python-anywhere/README.md

 3. Run `make build` to build the Docker containers
 4. Run `make up` to start the Docker containers
 5. Run `make migrate` to apply database migrations
-6. Run `make createsuperuser` to create a superuser
+6. Run `make superuser` to create a superuser
 7. Run `make run` to start the Django development server

 ### Quick start